LearnOnDemandSystems/docs/tms/arvato-marketplace/user-accounts/reset-user-password.md

 1. Navigate to the user’s **Profile** page.
 1. On the **Profile** page, click **Change Password**.
 The Change Password link has an icon of a lock and is at the top of the user’s profile, next to the Edit option.
 1. In the dialog that opens, enter a password of your choice in the **New Password** and **Confirm Password** fields.

-   > Passwords must be at least 8 characters
+   > Passwords must be at least 8 characters.

 1. Click **OK**.
 1. Click **OK** to close the dialog stating that your password was successfully changed.
 1. To ensure that the user is prompted to change their password, click **Edit** on the user’s **Profile**.